-Driven Red Grouse shooting at Moscar Moor - United Kingdom
+Driven Red Grouse shooting at Moscar Moor

 Welcome to Belvoir´s Castle new Grouse heaven in the moors of the Peak District and to some of the most luxury Red Grouse shooting in the UK.

-Moscar - The new Grouse Lodge of Belvoir Castle
+Moscar - Belvoir Castle´s Grouse Lodge

 Driven Red Grouse shooting is described as the pinnacle of all game shooting available in the United Kingdom and an absolutely “must do” for every enthusiastic bird shooter.
 Grouse is often seen as one of the most challenging birds to shoot due to it reaching speeds far in excess of any other game bird and it is extremely agile in the air.

 The Red Grouse is a completely wild bird which is only found in the UK and not reared then released as are Pheasant and Partridge.
 The available numbers vary from year to year, often affected by weather conditions and other factors.
 Big amounts of Red Grouse are found only on Moors in the North of England or Scotland.
 Although Scotland is sometimes thought of as the home of Grouse shooting in the UK, the reality is that most of the shootable Grouse moors are found in the North of England.
 These run from the Peak District through to the Scottish Border.

 Driven grouse is usually shot by 8-10 guns in the shooting line which are spaced approximately 50 yards apart and are hidden in butts or behind hurdles or stone walls.
 The grouse are driven towards the guns by a team of beaters and dogs, birds flying low and extremely fast, making for exciting, challenging shooting.
 It is very important for the gun to remain still and concealed for as long as possible as the birds are known to have extremely good eyesight and will avoid the guns wherever possible.